AverageInfosec/nmap_automation/README.md

 `Enter Ports to scan: (Example: enter just "-" for all ports, 21,22,80,443 or 1-1000):` <br/>
 You can enter a range or use just "-".
 Examples: 1-1000 or -<br/>
-Note that the code enteres the -p for this field already, do not enter it here.
+Note that the code enteres the -p for this field already, do not enter it here.<br/><br/>

+Next you will be asked: <br/>

     Please select the type of nmap scan you would like to run